 Andrew Printing

 Andrew Printing Overview

+Simple Student Scenario

+Big Picture

-Andrew Printing is a service that gives every user on campus access to printers and a free printing allocation.
+Definition: Andrew Printing is a service that gives every user on campus access to printers and a free printing allocation.

+Andrew Printing Quota

-Andrew rinting is on the quota system.
-This means that each user starts the beginning of each semester with an allocation that they can use to print whatever they want.
+Andrew Printing is on the quota system.
+This means that each user starts the beginning of each semester with an allocation of $40 per semester that they can use to print whatever they want.
 The quota is set at a rate to allow for the black & white printing habits of over 95% of campus.

+How much can I print?

+Your initial $40 printing allocation gets used up over the course of the semester as you print.
+On the first day of classes next semester, you will have a new quota of exactly $40.
+There is no carry-over of your quota.

+Andrew Printing costs 5 cents per black and white page, 10 cents for a larger, tabloid-sized page.
+Color Printing costs 75cents a sheet/1.50 for tabloid at the CFA Cluster.
+The University Libraries color printer costs 70 cents a page.

+This amount of print quota will let you print 800 pages per semester.
+If you print double sided (the default in the Clusters), you will be able to print 1600 pages with your quota.

+If you go over your quota, Andrew Printing will use your PlaidCa$h to pay for any additional printing you need.

+Where can I check my quota?

+https://my.cmu.edu/portal/site/main/finances/

+DIGT on quota

+Selecting an Andrew Print Queue

 Where can I print?

 Libraries